Two-party system: Third parties

 When third parties are built around an ideology which is at odds with the majority mindset, many members belong to such a party not for the purpose of expecting electoral success but rather for personal or psychological reasons.
 In the U.S., third parties include older ones such as the Libertarian Party and the Green Party and newer ones such as the Pirate Party.
 Many believe that third parties do not affect American politics by winning elections, but they can act as "spoilers" by taking votes from one of the two major parties.
 They act like barometers of change in the political mood since they push the major parties to consider their demands.
 An analysis in New York Magazine by Ryan Lizza in 2006 suggested that third parties arose from time to time in the nineteenth century around single-issue movements such as abolition, women's suffrage, and the direct election of senators, but were less prominent in the twentieth century.
+With a fusion nomination, a candidate can appear under two separate labels, allowing voters to show support for a candidate and a party.

-A so-called third party in the United Kingdom were historically the Liberal Democrats, prior to the Scottish National Party taken its place since the 2015 election by number of the House of Common seats.
+A so-called third party in the United Kingdom were historically the Liberal Democrats, prior to the Scottish National Party taking its place from the 2015 election until the 2024 election by number of the House of Common seats.
 In the 2010 election, the Liberal Democrats received 23% of the votes but only 9% of the seats in the House of Commons.
 While electoral results do not necessarily translate into legislative seats, the Liberal Democrats can exert influence if there is a situation such as a hung parliament.
 In this instance, neither of the two main parties (at present, the Conservative Party and the Labour Party) have sufficient authority to run the government.
 Accordingly, the Liberal Democrats can in theory exert tremendous influence in such a situation since they can ally with one of the two main parties to form a coalition.
-This happened in the Coalition government of 2010.
-More than 13% of the seats in the British House of Commons are held in 2011 by representatives of political parties other than the two leading political parties of that nation, such that contemporary Britain is considered by some to be a multi-party system, and not a two-party system.
-The two party system in the United Kingdom allows for other parties to exist, although the main two parties tend to dominate politics; in this arrangement, other parties are not excluded and can win seats in Parliament.
-In contrast, the two party system in the United States has been described as a duopoly or an enforced two-party system, such that politics is almost entirely dominated by either the Republicans or Democrats, and third parties rarely win seats in Congress.
+This happened in the coalition government of 2010.
+The two party system in the United Kingdom allows for other parties to exist, although the main two parties tend to dominate politics (for example, the aforementioned coalition government was the first multi-party government since the government of Winston Churchill in the early- to mid-1940s); in this arrangement, other parties are not excluded and can win seats in Parliament.
+In contrast, the two party system in the United States has been described as a duopoly or an enforced two-party system, such that politics is almost entirely dominated by either the Republicans or Democrats, and third parties rarely win seats in Congress, state legislatures, or even at the local level.